sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 ### Handle events during office hours only

-This filter evaluates the event timestamp to determine if the event occurred between 9 AM and 5 PM UTC on a weekday.
+This event filter evaluates the event timestamp to determine if the event occurred between 9 AM and 5 PM UTC on a weekday.
-Remember that `action` is equal to `allow`, so this is an inclusive filter.
+Remember that `action` is equal to `allow`, so this is an inclusive event filter.
 If evaluation returns false, the event will not be handled.

 {{< language-toggle >}}